spaceship-prompt/spaceship-prompt/docs/Styles.md

 # Keep such files in $SPACESHIP_CUSTOM/styles

 # Uncomment the following line if you want to remove effects of any previously loaded styles.
-# Might be a good idea for a base style.
+# Useful for starting from a clean slate for a base style.
 # spaceship::load_style reset false

 # You can also load another style as your base if this is modification.